NaghmehRezaei/bulk-rnaseq-workflows/METHODS.md

 ## 7. Visualization and Reporting

-Visualization outputs included principal component analysis plots, enhanced volcano plots highlighting significantly regulated genes, and complex heatmaps with annotated sample- and gene-level information.
+Visualization outputs included principal component analysis (PCA) plots, enhanced volcano plots highlighting differentially expressed genes, and complex heatmaps with annotated sample- and gene-level information.
-Visualizations were generated using R-based tools and formatted to balance clarity with biological interpretability.
-Gene-level result tables were annotated with gene symbols and gene types prior to reporting, and final outputs were exported in spreadsheet-compatible formats for downstream review and interpretation.
+Visualizations were generated using R-based tools and designed to support both exploratory data assessment and biological interpretation, with careful attention to clarity, consistency, and interpretability.
+Gene-level result tables were annotated with standardized gene symbols and gene classifications prior to reporting, and all final outputs were exported in spreadsheet-compatible formats to facilitate downstream review, presentation, and collaborative analysis.

 ---